Pliny the Elder’s reign is over. Since 2009, the beloved double IPA has sat atop the annual “best beer” poll held by Zymurgy magazine, but no longer.

 To emphasize this point even more, half the dozen new beers included in 2017 that weren’t on 2016’s list, we have Wicked Weed’s Pernicious IPA, Alchemist’s Focal Banger IPA and DIPA’s like Fat Head’s Hop Juju and Melvin 2×4.
 Hope you’ve got some enamel left on your teeth.

-Even if you do, you’re liver is still pissed.
+Even if you do, your liver is still pissed.

 Yes, we can point at the average ABV dropping by a quarter of a percent in the last three years, but the average alcohol content across 51 beers (thanks, ties!) is still a whopping 8%.
 People can talk about trends of lower alcohol beer all they want, but the stuff that gets people excited is still pretty high octane.
 A reminder that the most recent analysis to determine the average strength of Brewers Association-defined “craft” is 5.9% ABV, and 44 of 51 beers listed in 2017 were above that threshold.
 Only two – Founders All Day IPA (4.7%) and New Glarus Belgian Red (4%) – were under 5%.